alanng10/Alga/Docue/a.md

 The info can option is operate tier info only.

+The info can is refer through publish web URI.

 The Class Lang support USB port network.

 The Class Lang does not support extern state in make binary.